Xarakipi/TIL/AboutMySelf/README.md

 # All about me
 My name is Artur.
 I am Head of IT Department.
+I love new IT devices and software.
+I constantly update both of them, if something better comes out.
+I like to walk and ride a road bike, always accompanied by music.
+Recently I started a new hobby - a freshwater aquarium.

 My [telegram](https://t.me/Xarakiri)

 ## I am interested in this course because: